Telden/Telden.github.io/index.md

 ## **Eye Lasers - Game Maker's Toolkit Game Jam 2018**
 **Local Competitive**  |  **(Unity 2017, C#)**  |  **Team Size: 2**  |  **2018**

 Based off of the game jam's prompt, "A game genre with a missing core mechanic," Eye Lasers is a first person shooter with no guns.
-Instead, the players merely have to look at their opponent to deal damage as long as they have a sight on them.
+Instead, the players merely have to look at their opponent to deal damage as long as they have a clear sight on them.
 Every point of damage counts in this fast paced action game.

 ![Eye Lasers PNG](https://img.itch.zone/aW1hZ2UvMzAwNzg0LzE0NzEzMjYucG5n/original/yS1v34.png)